By Marcin Wojtyczka

 - Be ready to board the lifeboat quickly under instruction from the lifeboat crew

 - In case you have to board directly, the ship’s crew will lower a ladder or a scrambling net over the side.
-If having to jump for a ladder or net, wait until the yacht crests a wave which lessens the danger of being crushed between ship and yacht
+If having to jump for a ladder or net, wait until the yacht crests a wave which lessens the danger of being crushed between the ship and the yacht

 Running Aground